The short version: I collect very little, store it carefully, and never sell it. The long version follows.

 This site uses Google Fonts (loaded via CSS, subject to Google's Privacy Policy).
 The resume is fetched from a GitHub Releases URL.
 Neither integration passes any data about you back to this site.

-Since the only data stored is an irreversible IP hash, there is no practical way to identify or retrieve records belonging to you.
-If you have concerns or questions, send me an email at anish.shobith19@gmail.com.
+If you have never signed in to the guestbook, the only data stored is an irreversible IP hash — there is no practical way to identify or retrieve those records.

 If anything meaningful changes (like adding analytics), this page will be updated and the “Last updated” date will reflect it.
 No surprise privacy pivots here.